christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 but for complex synths you will want to extract the real name.
 This actually can be more involved than it appears, because some synths might have some sysex escaping algorithm, needed because sysex data is 7 bits only but the synth might want to use 8 bits for the patch data, or because it uses a character set that is not the same as the ASCII set on the computer.
 The Access Virus is a good example for a custom character set.

-If you want to see some examples, I recommend to look at the implementation of the DSI Prophet 12, which also contains code to go from 7 bit packed sysex to 8 bit data, or the Matrix 6 Adaptation, which contains code to denibble data from 4 bit used to 8 bit data.
+If you want to see some examples, I recommend to look at the implementation of the DSI Prophet 12, which also contains code to go from 7 bit packed sysex to 8-bit data, or the Matrix 6 Adaptation, which contains code to denibble data from 4 bit used to 8-bit data.

 This is the code for the Matrix 6 `nameFromDump()`: